ADOLLAR1/ideal-parakeet/README.md

 # ideal-parakeet
+---
-Test Repo for AM Class
+* Test Repo for AM Class
+* Serves no purpose.